Are you a Yoder Scholar?

 The Yoder Scholars competition takes place during Honors Weekend, held each February.
 Participation is not required for entrance into the honors program; all students who meet the requirements for the honors program are invited to Honors Weekend and are eligible to enter EMU as honors students.
 Only those who wish to participate in the Yoder Scholars competition need to complete the Yoder Scholars tasks.

-Meet Maria Yoder and Nicole Litwiller, the 2015 Yoder Scholars recipients, both of whom are great examples of the kind of student that thrives at EMU.
+Meet Ariel Barbosa, Ben Stutzman and Kayla Leaman, the 2016 Yoder Scholar recipients, all of whom are great examples of the kind of student that thrives at EMU.